ahmadreza-log/ahmadreza-log/README.md

 <!--START_SECTION:dev-jokes-->

-> Q: Why do they call it hyper text?
+> Q: How did the Coder CEO build his company headquarters?
 >
-> A: Too much JAVA.
+> A: By calling the Constructor();

 > — ahmadreza-log